Compounding the Joy of Living. One patient at a time.

 Who does compounding serve?

 Compounding pharmacies routinely create custom medicines for both human and animal patients.
-They collaborate with physicians, veterinarians and other prescribers to ensure that each patient gets the precise medicine that, in the prescriber’s judgment, the patient needs.
+They collaborate with physicians, veterinarians, and other prescribers to ensure each patient gets the precise medicine that, in the prescriber’s judgment, the patient needs.

 Image